jboss-developer/jboss-wfk-quickstarts/helloworld-rf/README.md

 What is it?
 -----------

-This project demonstrates how to create a Java EE 6 compliant application using JSF 2.0, CDI 1.0, and RichFaces 4.1.
+The `helloworld-rf` quickstart is based on the `helloworld` quickstart, but demonstrates how to create a Java EE 6 compliant application using JSF 2.0, CDI 1.0, and RichFaces 4.1.

 In this example, a standard JSF `h:inputText` component is AJAX enabled using the RichFaces `a4j:ajax tag`.
 This triggers the application server to re-render only a subsection of the page on a browser event.